osu-crypto/libOTe/AUDIT.md

 - `LogVole_Civole_StateMachineAutoOfflineSequentialSids` moves populated
   offline wrappers, checks that all representative source state and owning pointers are clear, and completes the next online SID with the destinations.

+## AUD-155: IKNP did not preserve its semi-honest mode invariant

+Status: fixed

+Affected code:

+- `IknpOtExtSender` and `IknpOtExtReceiver` construction and move operations.

+Concern:

+The receiver constructor that accepted base OTs did not disable the inherited KOS malicious check.
+In addition, inherited KOS moves reset the source object to malicious mode.
+Reusing a moved-from IKNP object after installing new base OTs could therefore select a different wire protocol.

+Impact:

+IKNP peers constructed or reused through different public paths could disagree about whether the malicious KOS check was present.
+The disagreement could hang the session or misinterpret later messages.

+Resolution:

+The base-OT constructors delegate through the IKNP default constructors.
+Explicit IKNP moves preserve semi-honest mode in both the destination and the cleared source.
+These changes do not affect extension loops.

+Verification:

+- `OtExt_MoveState_Test` checks both base-OT constructors, both move forms, and reuse of the moved-from objects.
+- Release and scalar builds pass the focused move-state test.

+## AUD-156: Failed malicious subspace-VOLE checks allowed empty retries

+Status: fixed

+Affected code:

+- `SubspaceVoleMaliciousSender::sendResponse`.
+- `SubspaceVoleMaliciousReceiver::checkResponse`.

+Concern:

+Both roles cleared their accumulated hashes before response I/O but retained the active challenge after a transport or consistency failure.
+A retry then advanced the challenge PRNG and authenticated cleared, all-zero accumulators.
+The receiver also allowed the retry after clearing its VOLE seed.

+Impact:

+A caller could observe a failed malicious consistency check and then obtain a successful empty check from the same objects.
+External outputs from the failed batch could already have been released.

+Resolution:

+Failure paths clear the VOLE seed, challenge PRNG and keys, and accumulated hashes before closing the socket and re-throwing.
+The final sender response now uses an awaited reference send, so the response buffer remains live and an I/O failure is observable by the coroutine.
+Hashing and VOLE generation kernels are unchanged.

+Verification:

+- `Vole_SoftSpokenSmall_Audit_Test` forces a deferred receiver consistency failure and an injected sender I/O failure.
+Both roles discard the challenge and reject a second response operation.
+- The existing malicious SoftSpoken OT test passes in Release and scalar builds.

+## AUD-157: SmallField VOLE expansion relied on assertions for readiness

+Status: fixed

+Affected code:

+- `SmallFieldVoleSender::expand` and `SmallFieldVoleReceiver::expand`.

+Concern:

+Expansion checked initialization, dimensions, and empty seed state only with assertions.
+A Release build could dereference a null PPRF from a default object or begin overwriting retained direct seeds before a lower layer rejected the call.

+Impact:

+Invalid public call order could cause a null dereference or destroy valid seed state before reporting failure.

+Resolution:

+Each expansion entry point now validates initialization, PPRF ownership and base OTs, dimensions, and empty seed state before any mutation or network operation.
+The checks run once per expansion and do not enter the generation loops.

+Verification:

+- `Vole_SoftSpokenSmall_Audit_Test` requires default and directly seeded objects to reject expansion and verifies that rejection preserves direct seeds.
+- Release and scalar builds pass the focused SmallField VOLE audit test.